+I will probably never get used to these struggles in adulting.
 To be honest, this thing called “adulting” never gets easier.
 No one is an expert on this matter.
 I still feel like a child trying to be a grown-up.

 I’m running around in circles.

-Few days ago, when I was reviewing my budget, I wondered why I was able to travel more and spend more with little income.
+A few days ago, when I was reviewing my budget, I wondered why I was able to travel more and spend more with little income.
 It seems like the more income I get, the more responsibilities I have.
 When it comes to money, I learned things the hard way.
 Now, it may feel like I only work because I need to.
 I’m still not prepared adulting.

 In case some of you are also having struggles in adulting, don’t worry, you are not alone.

 1. When a big chunk of salary goes on bills and responsibilities